Business

 Off-price players continued to shine as they leaned on what they do best: offering discounted home and apparel goods while sidestepping much of the tariff burden.
 TJX highlighted stronger transactions across every division, and that momentum helped push shares to all-time highs.

 Walmart missed quarterly earnings expectations for the first time in three years, but raised its full-year earnings and sales outlooks as the mega-retailer leveraged its scale to keep prices low for customers.
-Meanwhile, Ulta only mentioned tariffs once on its call and soared on the strength of beauty, where fragrance and skincare continue to drive double-digit growth.
-Even Gap managed to spin tariff chatter into a positive backdrop and recently announced a new expansion in beauty as the category remains resilient among shoppers.
+Meanwhile, Ulta mentioned tariffs only once on its call and soared on the strength of beauty, where fragrance and skin care continue to drive double-digit growth.
+Even Gap managed to spin tariff chatter into a positive backdrop and recently announced a new expansion in beauty, as the category remains resilient among shoppers.

 Zooming out

 The SPDR S&P Retail ETF has rebounded off its spring lows and, over the past year, has actually outpaced the broader market.
-Goldman analysts say the consumer has held up well, with back-to-school strength and a taste for “newness” helping keep sales moving.
+Goldman Sachs analysts say the consumer has held up well, with back-to-school strength and a taste for “newness” helping keep sales moving.

 But most of the tariff hit hasn’t really landed yet, and the bigger squeeze is expected later this year and into 2026.